Xc banner image

 Current Limitations

-• Limited visibility into AI decision-making, including:-
+• Limited transparency into AI decision-making processes

 Operational Gaps

-• Troubleshooting failed or partial migrations
+• Troubleshooting failed migrations

 • Supplementing migrations with custom scripts

-• Validating migrated content and data integrity
+• Validating migrated data and content

-• Supporting post-migration stabilization and cleanup
+• Post-migration stabilization and cleanup

 Areas for Future Improvement

-• Improved logging and visibility into AI-driven processes
+• Improved logging and diagnostics

-• Greater transparency and configurability of AI decision-making
+• Greater transparency in AI decision-making

 Conclusion